• Skip to primary navigation

 How to Keep Fermented Hot Sauce from separating: use Xanthan Gum

-Xanthan gum is a polysaccharide with many culinary uses, including being a common food additive.
+Xanthan gum is a polysaccharide with many culinary uses, including a common food additive.
 It is an active thickening agent and stabilizer to prevent sauces from separating when stored.

-Xanthan can be a bit tricky to use in your home recipes; however, a tiny bit goes a long way.
-You would only use around 1/8th of a teaspoon for a full blender of hot sauce that has already been fermented.
-Use too much, and you’ll end up with one big gloopy mess on your hands.
+Xanthan can be tricky to use in your home recipes; however, a tiny bit goes a long way.
+You would only use around ⅛th of a teaspoon for a full blender of hot sauce that has already been fermented.

 Uniform mixing is essential, so it’s best to use a mechanical mixer to blend when possible.
 If you cannot find xanthan gum, you can also use arrowroot as a thickener that won’t change the flavor of your sauce.

-After the sauce has completed the fermenting stage, dissolve the xanthan gum in 2 tablespoons of water and add it to the blender with the sauce.
-Blend for a solid minute.
-Let the sauce rest for one hour before bottling, to allow any trapped air in the sauce (from the blending process) to escape.
+Let the sauce rest for one hour before bottling to allow any trapped air in the sauce (from the blending process) to escape.
 Bottle and store.
 The sauce will keep for a year or more.

 How To Keep Fermented Hot Sauce From Separating